Chart Color Schemes

 Oatlands - Dundas Valley's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis shows robust health metrics throughout Oatlands-Dundas Valley, with very low prevalence of common health conditions across all age groups.
+Analysis shows robust health performance in Oatlands - Dundas Valley, with low prevalence of common conditions across all ages.

 Frequently Asked Questions - Health